Lamprocapnos spectabilis 'Valentine'

 How to Grow and Care

-In a moist and cool climate, Bleeding Heart will grow in full sun, but in warmer and drier climates it requires some shade.
-Keep plants well watered throughout the summer, especially in warmer weather.
+Bleeding Heart will grow in full sun in a moist and cool climate, but in warmer and drier climates, it requires some shade.
+Keep plants well-watered throughout the summer, especially in warmer weather.
 Even then, they may be ephemeral and disappear until the fall or next spring.
 If you've recently planted your Bleeding Heart, it would be wise to mark the spot, so you don't accidentally dig in the area while your Bleeding Heart is dormant.
-It prefer a rich, moist soil, but are not particular about soil pH.
+It prefers rich, moist soil but is not particular about soil pH.
 Bleeding Heart is not a heavy feeder, so when to fertilize depends on the quality of your soil.
 If you have rich, organic soil that is amended every year, you won't have to feed at all.

 They can be started from seed, division, cutting, or seedling.
 It is very easy to divide Bleeding Heart plants.
 It should be divided after flowering, so you don't sacrifice bloom.
 The fringed-leaf varieties divide nicely early in spring as they are emerging.
 It can also be started by seed or stem cuttings.
 Plants very often self-seed throughout your garden, although not to the point of being a nuisance.